PacoReinaCampo/MPSoC-DV/requirements/python/book/chapters/chapter5.md

 2. **Finding the module**: The finder looks for a suitable loader to load the module.
 3. **Loading the module**: If found, the loader loads the module and adds it to `sys.modules`.

-## Replacing the Standard Import System
+## REPLACING THE STANDARD IMPORT SYSTEM

 Python allows you to customize the import system by modifying `sys.meta_path`, a list of finder objects.